USS Piedmont: End of U.S. service

 After an extensive refit in San Pedro, California, Piedmont transferred to the Atlantic fleet and was homeported in Naples, Italy from December 1974 until June 1976.
 While in the Mediterranean, Piedmont provided services to the fleet and to the navies of Spain, France, Turkey, and Tunisia.
 Piedmont transferred to Norfolk, Virginia, in June 1976.
 Piedmont during the ship's stay in Naples made Port Visits to Turkey, and Spain.
-November 1975 Repair Crews were sent to the USS Belknap CG-26 for repairs after her collision with the USS John F. Kennedy CV-67.On Piedmonts return to the US, 1976 Piedmont made a Bi Centennial port visit to Portsmouth England.
+November 1975 Repair Crews were sent to the USS Belknap CG-26 for repairs after its collision with the USS John F. Kennedy CV-67.On Piedmonts return to the US, 1976 Piedmont made a Bi Centennial port visit to Portsmouth England.
 Piedmont was supposed to sail to the equator and then on to New York to participate in the First Operation Sail up the Hudson River.
 Those two cruises were canceled due to losing a main reduction gear leaving Piedmont to head home on one screw limping into Norfolk Virginia D&S Piers.

 Turkish Navy

 Piedmont was decommissioned on 30 September 1982 and leased to the Turkish navy on 18 October 1982 and renamed Derya (A-576).
 On 6 August 1987 Piedmont was stricken from the Naval Vessel Register and purchased outright by Turkey.
-On 17 August she was transferred to Turkey under the Security Assistance Program (SAP), Foreign Assistance Act (FAA) Section 516, Southern Region Amendment.
-She was deleted from the Turkish navy's register in 1994 and scrapped a year later.
+On 17 August it was transferred to Turkey under the Security Assistance Program (SAP), Foreign Assistance Act (FAA) Section 516, Southern Region Amendment.
+It was deleted from the Turkish navy's register in 1994 and scrapped a year later.

+In the movies

+Piedmont is featured as the command ship of Admiral Halsey (portrayed by James Cagney) is the 1960 movie “The Gallant Hours”.

 Awards and decorations

 For service in World War II, Piedmont earned the Asiatic-Pacific Campaign Medal and the World War II Victory Medal.

 Piedmont earned the Navy Occupation Service Medal, Pacific, for the periods from 2 September 1945 to 24 February 1946, from 11 June 1946 to 2 February 1947, and from 12 September 1948 to 15 September 1948.
 Piedmont also earned the China Service Medal for the periods from February to 30 March 1947, from 2 to 10 March 1948, and from 16 May to 30 May 1950.

-During the Korean War, she earned battle stars for: North Korean Aggression (25 September to 15 October 1950), Second Korean Winter (to 10 January 1952 and 6 to 7 February 1952), Korean Defense Summer-Fall 1952 (23 September to 3 October 1952 and 19 to 23 November 1952), and Third Korean Winter (28 to 30 December 1952 and 24 to 25 January 1953).
+During the Korean War, it earned battle stars for: North Korean Aggression (25 September to 15 October 1950), Second Korean Winter (to 10 January 1952 and 6 to 7 February 1952), Korean Defense Summer-Fall 1952 (23 September to 3 October 1952 and 19 to 23 November 1952), and Third Korean Winter (28 to 30 December 1952 and 24 to 25 January 1953).

 For the Vietnam War, Piedmont was awarded a star for: Vietnam Ceasefire (29 June to 8 July 1972).

-Prior to decommissioning in 1982 the Piedmont was awarded for Battle Efficiency "E".
-A notable award after such a long service career.
+Prior to decommissioning in 1982 the Piedmont was awarded for Battle Efficiency "E", a notable award after such a long service career.